top of page

 • Disparaging both me and my business - verbally and in public online forums.

-Instead of addressing their actions, Rebekah and Michal have doubled down on their efforts to discredit who they see as their biggest threat: Fit Test Victoria.
+All reasonable attempts at private resolution have, unfortunately, failed.
+Instead of addressing their actions, Rebekah and Michal have doubled down on their efforts to discredit their biggest perceived threat: Fit Test Victoria.

 That Article Looks Familiar